ThemesHarbor/matthew-demo-content/README.md

 # Demo content for Matthew

 This is a sample data (demo content) for the Matthew theme.
-Note, it does not include pages that are created automatically by WooCommerce in order to avoid dublocations.
+Note, it does not include pages that are created automatically by WooCommerce in order to avoid duplication of some pages on your site.

 ## Installation